Perron's method for pathwise viscosity solutions: The comparison principle

-Then $H$ is uniformly convex away from $p = 0$, although $H$ is $C^2$ only if $q \ge 2$.
-This allows for a completely different proof of the comparison principle.
-Moreover, the comparison principle holds for all continuous paths, and \eqref{E:eq} is stable with respect to uniform convergence in $W$, with explicit error estimates.
-Details when $q = 2$ may be found in \cite{FGLS} in the first and second-order case, in \cite{Se2} for arbitrary $q$ in the first-order case, and in \cite{LS5} for $H$ satisfying more general assumptions.
+Because the approach more closely resembles that of the $x$-independent case, the comparison principle holds for all continuous paths, and moreover, the proof can be adapted to show that \eqref{E:eq} is stable with respect to uniform convergence in $W$ with explicit error estimates.
+Details when $q = 2$ may be found in \cite{FGLS} in the first and second-order cases, and in \cite{Se} for arbitrary $q$ in for first-order equations, where the theory is applied to various homogenization problems.
+Just as for the previous examples, the precise form of the Hamiltonian above is not important, and the arguments can be applied to Hamiltonians satisfying more general assumptions, which is the subject of a forthcoming work by Lions and Souganidis \cite{LSappear}.